 The specialised master programme in Digital Neuroscience provides unique opportunities for an intense learning experience in the area of neuroscience and digitisation.
-It emphasises learning about applied neuroscience topics and the acquisition of programming skills that will enable students to develop intelligent solutions in their future employment and/or develop a research career in digital neuroscience.
+It emphasises practical experience, proficiency and confidence in a curated selection of topics in modern neuroscience, complemented by advanced skills in programming data analytics.
+Graduates can develop novel applications, methods and solutions in their future employment and/or research careers.

 Profile of the study programme